.jpg)

-The 2025 Summit will take place Thursday-Saturday, November 6-8, in Pendleton, Oregon and surrounding areas.
+The 2026 Summit will take place Thursday-Saturday, October 22-24, in Ashland, Oregon and surrounding areas.
 The summit combines fun and high impact in-person networking opportunities with conference programming on the important issues of the day, educational content, trails stewardship work parties, and in-field tours and workshops.

 -